DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 > How can a method that never sees labels learn representations that look so class-aware?

-The answer turns out to be simple and precise.
-Contrastive learning is much closer to supervised contrastive learning than its name suggests.
+In this blog post we argue that contrastive learning is much closer to supervised contrastive learning than its name suggests.
 This closeness operates at two levels, each addressed by one of the papers above:

 > <span style="color:#1e6bd6; font-weight:600;">
 > 1. The self-supervised contrastive loss is close to a supervised variant that removes same-class negatives.
 The gap shrinks as $O(1/C)$ with the number of classes.<br><br>